Observing at WMKO

 NIRC2-LGS limited availability, see below

-NIRC2-PY (NIRC2-NGS with the Pyramid Wavefront Sensor) limited availability, and see restrictions below
+NIRC2-PY (NIRC2-NGS with the Pyramid Wavefront Sensor) no longer available

 NIRES